paritytech/contracts-boilerplate/README.md

 bun tools/deploy.ts
 ```

-This command will update the `contracts/addresses.ts` file with the deployed contract addresses, so that you can use them in your frontend.
+This command will update the `codegen/addresses.ts` file with the deployed contract addresses, so that you can easily import them in your frontend.

 ### Running the frontend